 We are going to delve into these two questions today and hopefully discover simple ways to practice mindfulness daily.
-First, I would like to share some background as to how and why I began to cultivate a mindfulness practice over 12 years ago.
+First, I would like to share some background on how and why I began cultivating a mindfulness practice over 12 years ago.

 I think I read the book cover to cover in two days.
 Thich Nhat Hanh had provided me with a new perspective.
 Something that should have been plain to see.
 Everything we do should have our full attention.
 Everything.

-In the book, a question was posed: “Why do you wash the dishes?”
-Most people, including myself 12 plus years ago, would answer “Well, to get them clean of course!”
-However that is not the reason Thich gives us.
+The book posed a question: “Why do you wash the dishes?”
+Most people, including myself 12 plus years ago, would answer, “Well, to get them clean, of course!”
+However, that is not the reason Thich gives us.
 We “wash the dishes to wash the dishes.”
 Think about that for a minute.

-When washing the dishes, or car, or whatever; our focus, our attention should be on the task at hand, not the outcome.
-When we place significance only on the outcome, we are not living intentionally in the moment.
-Instead we hitch our happiness to an unpredictable future event.
+When washing the dishes, car, or whatever, our focus, our attention, should be on the task at hand, not the outcome.
+When we only place significance on the outcome, we do not live intentionally in the moment.
+Instead, we hitch our happiness to an unpredictable future event.

 This is the essence of MINDFULNESS.
-We move though each moment authentically, with intention.
-Of course this does not happen over night.
-In our fast paced world, we are inundated with technology that demands our attention, yet our attention spans have dwindled, our patience eroded away by perceived instant gratification.
+We move through each moment authentically, with intention.
+Of course, this does not happen overnight.
+In our fast-paced world, we are inundated with technology that demands our attention, yet our attention spans have dwindled, and our patience eroded away by perceived instant gratification.

-Thus we miss out on the experience.
-We wind up reminiscing about the past or worring about the future while our NOW passes us by.
+Thus, we miss out on the experience.
+We wind up reminiscing about the past or worrying about the future while our NOW passes us by.
 Which brings us to our WHY?
-Why should we be praticing mindfulness?
-Becuase the alternative is to live mindlessly in the past or future; to be awash in stress or worry.
+Why should we be practicing mindfulness?
+Because the alternative is to live mindlessly in the past or future, to be awash in stress or worry.
 We have a choice in each moment to be present and aware.
 But it takes PRACTICE.

 We have now arrived at the WHAT.
-What is mindfulness practice.
+What is a mindfulness practice?
 Well, it could simply be washing the dishes or attentively listening to a piece of music.
 It is moving from moment to moment with attention, focus, and intention.

 How much time do we spend inattentively adrift?
 Which senses are being ignored when we stare into our phones for hours?
-What moments are we missing when we ruminate worriedly about the future?
-Mindfulness bring us back to ourselves, back to the moment.
+What moments are we missing when we ruminate and worry about the future?
+Mindfulness brings us back to ourselves, back to the moment.